 Getting Around England

-Despite the its small size, there are domestic flights available from London to most if not all of the major regional cities around England.
+Despite its small size, there are domestic flights available from London to most, if not all, major regional cities around England.
 Manchester and Birmingham International Airport are two of the biggest regional airports outside London.

 Driving around England by car is one of the best ways to get around and see the country if you are travelling outside the major cities.
-The road network is extensive, and even the smallest of villages is accessible via lanes and small highways whilst motorways and trunk roads connect larger towns and cities.
-The M1 and M6 motorways connect London to the north, whilst the M4 motorway connects London to the East, into Wales.
+The road network is extensive, with even the smallest of villages accessible via lanes and small highways, while motorways and trunk roads connect larger towns and cities.
+The M1 and M6 motorways connect London to the north, while the M4 motorway connects London to the west, into Wales.
 The M25 is an orbital ring road around the outskirts of London.